Providers

 Deploy within CI/CD using GitHub Actions

-Regardless on whether you're using Cloudflare Pages or Cloudflare workers, you can use the Wrangler GitHub actions to deploy your application.
+Regardless on whether you're using Cloudflare Pages or Cloudflare Workers, you can use the Wrangler GitHub actions to deploy your application.

 Note: Remember to instruct Nitro to use the correct preset (note that this is necessary for all presets including the cloudflare_pages one).